AdobeDocs/experience-manager-cloud-service.en/help/forms/oauth2-client-credentials-flow-for-server-to-server-integration.md

 ---
-title: How to integrate salesforce integration with AEM Forms using OAuth 2.0 client credential flow?
+title: Integration of Salesforce by OAuth 2.0 client credential flow
 seo-title: Salesforce integration with AEM Forms using OAuth 2.0 client credential flow
 description: Steps to integrate Salesforce integration with AEM Forms using OAuth 2.0 client credential flow
 seo-description: Steps to integrate Salesforce integration with AEM Forms using OAuth 2.0 client credential flow